open5e/open5e/source/monsters/monsters_a-z/ToB/white-ape.rst

 on a DC 14 Constitution saving throw or contract the arcane wasting disease (see sidebar).

+..
+Sidebar:: Hey!
+Stuff is missing!
+   :class: missing

+   The sidebars in Tome of Beasts are not Open Game Content, so we can't include the details in arcane wasting disease here.

+   Feel free to make up your own very serious disease with the same name!

 **Claw.** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target.
 *Hit:* 15 (2d10 + 4) slashing damage.